This Earl Grey lavender cake is light, moist and aromatic! It's filled and topped with a luscious cream cheese frosting!

 Culinary lavender is lavender that is suitable for cooking and baking.
 Not all lavender is food grade.
 Culinary lavender is also known as English lavender or "true" lavender and it's commonly used in cooking.

 You can buy culinary lavender from health food stores, spice shops and online stores.
-Here in Greece, it's available at some farmers markets, too, so you could also check if any local farmers in your area sell it.
+It is also available at some farmers markets, so you could also check if any local farmers in your area sell it.

 ~Voula